OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - Similar to quantity meter above but for group.
 First create group "G-Q1&2" that has Q1 and Q2 meters in it.
 Now get the raw readings.
 Expect it to be the sum of the ones above.
 select id from groups where name = 'G-Q1&2'; -- Call this #8
 select group_line_readings_unit('{#8}'::integer[], (select id from units where name = 'kWh'), '-infinity', 'infinity', 200, 200);
-  - TODO If the two different meters in a group have different times then they are not being averaged.
+  - If the two different meters in a group have different times then they are not being averaged.
 I suspect this existed before these changes and needs to be addressed.
 Tried old code and get a similar issues:
 select compressed_group_readings_2('{2}'::integer[], '-infinity', 'infinity', 200, 200);
     - This is a somewhat fundamental question.
 If you are getting the raw data then the times will not align.
 How should OED deal with this?
+    - OED now does not graph groups as raw data and all meters in a group either do hourly or daily so they line up.

 #### The following commands can be useful in doing the work: